Zach Wilson Player Prop Bets for NFL Week 13 | New York vs. Philadelphia 12/5/2021

 Season Stats

-- He also has 25 rushing yards on 10 carries (with one touchdown), averaging 2.3 yards per game.
+- He's also carried the ball 10 times for 25 yards and one touchdown, averaging 2.3 yards per game.

 - The Jets have run 63.6% passing plays and 36.4% rushing plays this season.
 They rank 27th in the NFL in scoring.